Git-Mediawiki/Git-Mediawiki/docs/User-manual.md

 > perl-lwp-protocol-https

 The latest version of Git-MediaWiki is available in Git's source tree, in the directory `contrib/mw-to-git`.
 You can download it from http://git.kernel.org/?p=git/git.git;a=tree;f=contrib/mw-to-git if needed.

-You need to have the script `git-remote-mediawiki` in your PATH (and it needs to be executable) to use it.
-Alternatively, you may install it in Git's exec path (run `git --exec-path` to find out where it is).
+After configuring Git's tree (either ./configure --prefix=... or edit config.mak manually), run `make install` from the directory `contrib/mw-to-git`.
+This will install the script `git-remote-mediawiki` in your PATH.
+Alternatively, you may install it in manually by copying `git-remote-mediawiki` in Git's exec path (run `git --exec-path` to find out where it is) and make sure it's executable.

 ## Getting started with Git-Mediawiki